betoval/wormplots/README.md

 # wormplots
 Plots of solutions to the WDW equation obeying HP boundary conditions for euclidean wormholes.
-It includes asymptotic solutions of bessel and hermite functions
+It includes asymptotic solutions of Bessel and Hermite functions